-The Layer2 Cloud Connector for SharePoint 2010/2013 and Office 365 has the following features and benefits:
+The Layer2 Cloud Connector has the following features and benefits:

 - Connect and sync your external line-of-business data with native SharePoint lists and libraries in the Office 365 cloud or on-premises, keeping them always up-to-date: You don't need to program a web service for this.
 The connector extends the SharePoint cloud capabilities to existing data sets that will continue to reside within your corporate network or in other clouds (such as for compliance reasons).

-- High speed of development: No programming or tools required.
-Predefined connection templates included.
+- High speed of implementation: No programming or tools required.
+Predefined sample connection templates included.
 Setup in a few minutes guided by wizards.
 Remote setup support (30 minutes are free).

 - Low risk in project: No installation or customizing for data source and data destination required.
 Just install on any computer in your network, in the cloud, or even your laptop.
 You don't need your IT to approve and install any specific SharePoint app.
 Read or write access rights to lists or libraries are enough.

-- Fully compatible with 3rd-party data providers: Data providers of the application vendors (e.g. Oracle, mySQL), 3rd-party data providers, or additional Layer2 data providers can be used to access your specific data source.
+- Fully compatible with 3rd-party data providers: Data providers of the application vendors (e.g. Oracle, mySQL, IBM), 3rd-party data providers (e.g. from CDATA), or included Layer2 data providers can be used to access 100+ data sources.

-- Bi-directional connections supported: If provided by driver.
-Several options are built in to solve replication conflicts.
+- One-way and two-way connections supported: If provided by driver.
+Several options are built in to solve possible replication conflicts.
+Flexible sync options.

-- 100% compatible with all SharePoint 2010 / 2013 editions and plans: Including on-premises, remotely hosted, sandboxed, (e.g. Microsoft SharePoint Online / Microsoft Office 365 (ALL plans) or OneDrive for Business (1TB/User)).
-Uses CSOM Web Services API model.
+- 100% compatible with all Office 365, OneDrive and SharePoint editions and plans: Including on-premises, remotely hosted, sandboxed, (e.g. Microsoft SharePoint Online / Microsoft Office 365 (ALL plans) or OneDrive for Business (1TB/User)).
+Uses the CSOM Web Services API model for sync.
+Several authentication methods supported, e.g. Windows Live, ADFS federated (corporate or organizational account).
+MFA (multi-factor authentication) via app password supported.

 - Highest Security: Connection via secure web services (SSL).
 Disconnected systems: A connection is only required for data exchange – not for list or library usage.
-No direct access to external company data required.
+Users do not have direct access to external corporate data sources.
 You don't have to open your network for the Internet.
-The application runs where your data resides today - on any server or client inside your corporate network.
-No data is exposed to 3rd-parties or cloud.
+The application runs where your data resides today - on a server or client inside your corporate network.
+No data is exposed to 3rd-parties or clouds.

 - Highest performance: Can manage very large databases, lists and libraries.
 No 5,000 items limit.
 Can scale-out to multiple servers or to the Microsoft Azure Cloud, if required.

-- Virtually any data sources supported: ODBC, OLEDB, Microsoft .NET based providers, Files (Excel, XML, CSV), RSS / XML feeds, SQL databases like MS SQL, SQL Azure, Oracle, MySQL, IBM DB2, IBM AS/400, IBM Informix; Notes, SharePoint (lists and libraries), local file system, cloud-based file stores, Exchange, Active Directory, Dynamics NAV/CRM, Navision, SAP and many more.
-More complex data sources, web services, custom COM, or .NET objects can be connected using 3rd-party add-ons.
-Cloud-to-cloud connections, e.g. to salesforce.com, Twitter, Facebook, and Google are also supported.
+- Virtually any data sources supported: ODBC, OLEDB, OData, SOAP, Microsoft .NET based providers, Files (Excel, XML, CSV, Text), RSS / XML feeds, SQL databases like MS SQL, SQL Azure, Oracle, MySQL, IBM DB2, IBM AS/400, IBM Informix; Notes, SharePoint (lists and libraries), local file system, cloud-based file stores, Exchange, Active Directory, Dynamics NAV/CRM, Navision, SAP and many more.
+More complex data sources, REST-based web services, custom COM, or .NET objects can be connected using 3rd-party add-ons.
+Cloud-to-cloud connections, e.g. to salesforce.com, Twitter, Facebook, Google, Amazon, BOX.NET and others are also supported.

 - Layer2 CSOM Data Provider included: You can connect and sync SharePoint 2010 / 2013 lists and libraries on-premise or in the Office 365 / OneDrive for Business cloud.

-- Layer2 File System Data Provider included: You can sync local file server shares with SharePoint libraries, e.g. for backup, collaboration or mobile access.
+- Layer2 File System Data Provider included: You can sync local files or file server shares with SharePoint Online or on-premises libraries, e.g. for backup, collaboration or mobile access.
 Optionally, you can sync metadata only - not the file itself.
 You can link to, for example, your own FTP/HTTP, to Azure, BOX, or SkyDrive / OneDrive to save space or use low-cost Office 365 plans.

-- SkyDrive Pro or OneDrive for Business limitations and issues completely fixed: Unlimited amount of data and files, flexible source and target folder options, sync based on views, metadata, field mapping, etc.
+- SkyDrive Pro or OneDrive for Business limitations and issues completely fixed: Unlimited amount of data and files, posiible file name and path issues are automatically fixed, flexible source and target folder options, sync based on views, metadata, field mapping, etc.

 - Layer2 OData Data Provider included: You can connect to all OData sources, e.g. Microsoft CRM/ERP or SAP via NetWeaver.